struckchure/blog_api_nestjs/README.md

 ## Description

-Some Basic Blog with NestJS and Prisma
+Basic Blog with NestJS and Prisma

 ## Installation